rostams-lyft/complexk8s/README.md

 # Sample K8s project
 This project is a sample use-case of Kubernetes.
 At its core, it is simply a Fibonnaci calculator.
 It has three main components: server, client and worker.
 It uses redis as the in-memory store and postgres for the persistent layer.
-We intentionally made this complex architecture just to be a a good sample for learning about Kubernentes.
-For this reason, the Fibonnaci calculator is implemented recursively with the notorious exponential time complexity with the sole purpose of simulating a complex real system which requires a lot of processing.
+We intentionally made this complex architecture just to be a good sample for learning Kubernentes.
+For this reason, the Fibonnaci calculator is implemented recursively (notorious exponential time complexity) with the sole purpose of simulating a complex real system which requires a lot of processing.

 ## Architecture